nvidia-riva/tutorials/README.md

 2. Install and run the Jupyter notebooks server.
 ``pip install jupyter``
 ``jupyter notebook --allow-root --port 8888``
-If you have a browser installed on your machine, it should automatically open up.
-Else copy-paste the url from the command
+If you have a browser installed on your machine, the notebook should automatically open.
+If you do not have a browser, copy/paste the URL from the command.

 ### Riva Client: